moka-rs/moka/README.md

 ### Choosing the right cache for your use case

-No cache implementation is perfect for all use cases.
+No cache implementation is perfect for every use cases.
 Moka is a complex software and can be overkill for your use case.
-Sometimes other caches like [Mini Moka][mini-moka-crate] or [Quick Cache][quick-cache] might be a better fit.
+Sometimes simpler caches like [Mini Moka][mini-moka-crate] or [Quick Cache][quick-cache] might be a better fit.

 The following table shows the trade-offs between the different cache implementations: